rhomobile/rhomobile-docs/docs/en/edge/guide/apisummary.md

   </tbody>
 </table>

 **These API classes are implemented in RhoMobile Suite 2.2 but are not yet included in the new Common API class set for RhoMobile Suite 5.3.
-They use the older 2.2 format and support Ruby only.*
+They use the older 2.2 format and support Ruby only except as noted.*

 **NOTE: When using 2.2 APIs in RhoMobile 5.3, the [2.2 API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) applies.**